Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/02-RelatedWork.md

 \cite{human-level-control-through-deep-rl} published an updated version of the original work from \cite{play-atari-with-deep-rl} featuring an improvement to the \ac{DQN}.
 They introduce a second \ac{DQN} for establishing target values in the $Q$-learning action replay phase.
-Separating this network and updating its weights from the trained network every so often allows the algorithm to better stabilize learning by preventing the overestimation of values for given states.  \cite{double-q-learning} study on this _Double Deep-$Q$ Learning_ method and validate its efficacy.
-They show that this tweak allows the algorithm to outperform the original on each of:
+In doing so, the agent follows a more stable learning pattern, overestimating the value of fewer states. \cite{double-q-learning} studied this _Double Deep-$Q$ Learning_ method to validate its efficacy.
+They showed that the tweak allowed the algorithm to outperform the original on each of:
 **Breakout** **Pong**, **Enduro**, **Space Invaders**, and **Seaquest**.

-\cite{dueling-deep-q} define a new \ac{DQN} model, the _\ac{DDQN}_.
+\cite{dueling-deep-q} defined a new \ac{DQN} model, the _\ac{DDQN}_.
 The
 novelty of this model lies in its inherent ability to estimate a scalar value for each state, as well as measure the advantage of a potential action.
-Using a simple computational layer, the network combine these estimates to produce the same $Q$ values as the original \ac{DQN}.
+Using a simple computational layer, the network combines these estimates to produce the same $Q$ values as the original \ac{DQN}.
 As such, the \ac{DDQN} is a modular replacement requiring no actual change to the $Q$ learning algorithm.
-\cite{dueling-deep-q} show that the \ac{DDQN} outperforms the standard
+\cite{dueling-deep-q} showed that the \ac{DDQN} outperforms the standard
 \ac{DQN} for games with a lot of actions to choose from.
-They show that this new model exceeds the performance of the vanilla \ac{DQN} on each
-of: **Breakout** **Pong**, **Enduro**, **Space Invaders**, and **Seaquest**.
+They revealed that this new model achieves better performance then the vanilla \ac{DQN} on each of: **Breakout** **Pong**, **Enduro**, **Space Invaders**, and **Seaquest**.

 \cite{deep-neuroevolution-genetic-algorithms-are-a-competitive-alternative}
-show that a distributed genetic optimizer converges on more optimal $\theta$ for a \ac{DQN} than the standard gradient-based approach on most Atari 2600 tasks.
-By decoupling the GPU dependency and distributing the search for
-$\theta$, they find state of the art agents in as few as $10$ minutes.
+demonstrated that a distributed genetic optimizer will converge on more optimal $\theta$ for a \ac{DQN} than the standard gradient-based approach on most Atari 2600 tasks.
+By decoupling the GPU dependency and distributing the search for $\theta$, they found state of the art agents in as few as $10$ minutes.
-Interestingly, they note that random search outperforms the gradient-based approach in a few cases.
-They note the ability of their agent to learn complex games like **Seaquest** that Deep-$Q$ methods struggle with.
+Interestingly, they showed that random search outperformed the gradient-based approach in a few cases.
+They noted the ability of their agent to learn complex games like **Seaquest** that Deep-$Q$ methods struggle with.

 ## Engineering Support